-Jeffrey Pohl is an attorney in Nixon Peabody’s Project Finance and Public Finance group who works with state and local issuers on a variety of public finance projects and also serves as bond counsel and counsel to the underwriters and other purchasers of municipal obligations.
-He also advises on matters relating to state and local finance, procurement and municipal law.
+Jeffrey Pohl is an attorney in Nixon Peabody’s Project Finance and Public Finance group who works with state and local issuers on a variety of public finance projects serving as bond counsel, counsel to the underwriters, and other purchasers of municipal obligations.
+He also advises on matters relating to state and local finance, procurement, and municipal law.

 The Bond Buyer | October 08, 2020

 This article on the state of the municipal bond market covers the Dormitory Authority of the State of New York’s sale of almost $2.5 billion of personal income tax receipt bonds.
 The firm is mentioned as bond counsel for the work by New York partners Chris Reitzel and Virginia Wong, and associates Adam Gordon and Kate Stack; Albany counsel Jeff Pohl; and Washington, D.C. partner Bruce Serchuk and associate Joel Swearingen, all of the Project Finance & Public Finance group.

 This feature highlights the arrivals of New York City partner Chris Reitzel and Albany counsel Jeff Pohl to Nixon Peabody’s growing Project Finance and Public Finance practice group.

 The recent additions of New York partner Chris Reitzel and Albany counsel Jeff Pohl to Nixon Peabody’s Project Finance & Public Finance team are highlighted in Reuters Legal’s Career Tracker column.